Skip to content ↓

 At the Whiteoak Academies, daily formative assessment plays a vital role in the early identification of any pupils who are in danger of falling behind in their phonics learning.

-Over the past year, we have invested heavily in the ‘Supporting the lowest 20%’ training delivered by our local English Hub.
+We have invested heavily in the ‘Supporting the lowest 20%’ training delivered by our local English Hub and the subject lead provides ongoing support and cpd for those delivering the 'Ambitious Expectations' interventions.
 This has provided our staff with a sound understanding of an array of short, targeted interventions as recommended by Unlocking Letters and Sounds.
-These interventions are delivered with identified children at least three times a day on a one-to-one basis, with the aim that they will ‘keep up’ rather than having to ‘catch up’.
+These interventions are delivered with identified children several times a day on a one-to-one basis, with the aim that they will ‘keep up’ rather than having to ‘catch up’.

 More summative assessments are completed every new term, assessing grapheme-phoneme correspondence and word reading.
 The impact of interventions feeds into this, so it is very much a working document between summative assessment points.
 Pupil progress meetings ensure that the Reading Lead can keep track of pupil progress and support teachers in ensuring accelerated progress for those falling behind.